Ahmtfrks/FleetManagementProjectCucumber_Group2/README.md

 features = "@target/rerun.txt", //location of my rerun folder glue= "com/vytrack/step_definitions"//step definition folder path** /**

 * If some test is fail it will just show which one is fail
 * once when we fix fail test I dont want to run 1000 test again
 * we can run FailedTestRunner(run just failed one) instead od running from CukesRunner class(for run everything)
 * don't forget in the beginning we run our code from CukesRunner class
-* under target folder rerun.txt automatically created--> we put CukesRunner class inside plugin and write there rerun:target/rerun.txt
+* under target folder rerun.txt automatically created--> we put CukesRunner class inside plugin and write there rerun: target/rerun.txt
 * this rerun.txt shows us where is the problem line not pass
 * for delete memory from there click the maven symbol --> Lifecycle --> clean */
   **utilities:**
   I created another separate package for my utilities where I would store all my Drivers, ConfigurationReader and BrowserUtils

 **Drivers**-->
-Driver class is designed as **Singleton**(if-else) My frameworks uses a singleton pattern to share the webdriver instance between different classes
-DriverPool(set,remove,get) include Chrome,firefox, edge , headless-chrome( driverPool.set(new ChromeDriver(new ChromeOptions().setHeadless(true)));)
+Driver class is designed as **Singleton**(if-else) My frameworks uses a singleton pattern to share the webdriver instance between different classes DriverPool(set,remove,get) include Chrome,firefox, edge , headless-chrome( driverPool.set(new ChromeDriver(new ChromeOptions().setHeadless(true)));)
 // InheritableThreadLocal --> this is like a container, bag, pool. return webelement
 // in this pool we can have separate objects for each thread
 // for each thread, in InheritableThreadLocal we can have separate object for that thread
 // driver class will provide separate webdriver object per thread